freedomofpress/securedrop-protocol/docs/protocol.md

 Following [enrollment][step 3.1], each journalist $J$ MUST generate and maintain a pool of $n$ [signed key bundles][signed key bundle].
-Each bundle consists of an ephemeral APKE public key and an ephemeral PKE public key, signed by the journalist's long-term signing key.
+Each bundle consists of an ephemeral APKE (message) public key, an ephemeral PKE (metadata) public key, for which the journalist locally retains the complete keypair, and a signature by the journalist's long-term signing key.

-The server verifies the signature, and stores these public keys and the corresponding signature.
-The journalist maintains the corresponding ephemeral private keys.
+The server verifies the signature, and stores the signed key bundle.
+These keys are used by other participants to address messages to the journalist.

 For each key bundle $i$:[^11]